senaite/senaite.app.listing/docs/About.rst

 Installation Requirements
 -------------------------

-The following versions are required for SENAITE.CORE.LISTING:
+The following versions are required for SENAITE.APP.LISTING:

 -  Plone 4.3.18
 -  senaite.lims >= 1.3.0